houseofcat/RabbitMQ.Core/README.md

  * Deleted [Obsolete] or [Deprecated] where it made sense.

  ### How To Build
+ * Open Solution/Folder build.

+ **Alternatively Run CodeGen**
  * Before opening solution/project/folder, try running build first for your system.
  * Run the specific ***.bat*** file for your version.
- * You should be good to go after than.
+ * You should be good to go after than with a clean AMQP API generation.

  ### Linux Support?
  ***Shrugs*** It should?